Story & Photos by Nick Olrich

-Early-season on the Kasilof is one of my happy places.
+Early-season fishing on the Kasilof is one of my happy places.
 In recent years, single-hook and artificial bait have been the standard for targeting first-run kings.
 I absolutely love this regulation, as it reduced the fishing pressure and increased the success rate.
 Anglers looking for success should run K-13 Kwikfish, small Spin ’n Glos and Cheaters.
 Chrome, pink, chartreuse and orange seem to produce the best results.
 Bank anglers do extremely well with the “sockeye swing,” adding colored Cheaters and beads above the hook for an attractant.

 Steelhead on the Kasilof were a pretty well-kept secret until recent years when unhealthy amounts of anglers began targeting the Crooked Creek area.
 Fish and Game reacted quickly to protect this small run of native fish.
 This year targeting steelhead on any Tustumena drainage, upper Kasilof and lower Kasilof River is prohibited from May 1 through June 10.